yongsannnn/OOP/readme.md

 #### Computer Simulation (Queue)
 Using a random number generattor to simulate queues/processess, simulations can help planners to predict the efficiency of a business process or assembly line.

-Stacks are last-in first-out data structures (LIFO)
+Stacks are last-in first-out data structures.
+(LIFO)

+Example of stacks, undo function in computer, stack of cards, browser history & back button.

+Parentheses checking

 # Recursion